beginning of content

 Vaccination against diphtheria is very safe, but side effects can sometimes happen.
 Common side effects include discomfort and pain at the injection site.
 This can last for a few days.

-To find out more about diphtheria immunisation, talk to your doctor.
+To find out more about diphtheria vaccination, talk to your doctor, nurse or other health worker.
+Vaccinations are available at:

 Diphtheria can cause long-term: